Configuring an MFA policy for strong authentication

 -

-OTP & Push: The mechanism that should be used to allow the user to authenticate.
+OTP & Push: The mechanism to use to allow the user to authenticate.

 Choose from: